rust-bitcoin/rust-bitcoin/README.md

 * Removed old script interpreter

-* A new optional feature "bitcoinconsenus" lets this library use Bitcoin Core's native script verifier, wrappend into Rust by the rust-bitcoinconsenus project.
+* A new optional feature "bitcoinconsensus" lets this library use Bitcoin Core's native script verifier, wrappend into Rust by the rust-bitcoinconsenus project.
 See `Transaction::verify` and `Script::verify` methods.